Tennessee Family Homeschools by Trekking to Ancient Cities, Amazing Places They Read About

 Audrey Lane, who has a talent for music, diligently hits the books at home.
 Courtesy of Lindsay Lane

 Her younger sister Ava, 20, holds her family’s Christian values dear and aspires to be a homemaker and mother.
 For now, though, she chooses to work as a nanny.
-“She’s always been very gifted with kids,” Lindsay said.
+“She’s always been very gifted with kids,” Lindsay Lane said.

-Last but not least, their youngest, Everett, 13, doesn’t know what he wants to be yet but loves playing tackle football with his older brother on the local homeschool team.
+Lastly, the Lanes’ youngest child, Everett, 13, doesn’t know what he wants to be yet but loves playing tackle football with his older brother on the local homeschool team.

 The Lane family visits the Colosseum in Rome.
 (Courtesy of Lindsay Lane)